Residual Multi-Fidelity Neural Network Computing

 \section{Numerical examples}

-In this section we apply the proposed RMFNN algorithm to computing three parametric ODE/PDE problems, of which the latter two are borrowed from \cite{MFNN_Motamed:20}.
-In all problems, the parameters are represented by an $d$-dimensional random vector $\bm{\theta} \in \Theta \subset {\mathbb R}^{d}$, with a known and bounded joint PDF, $\pi: \Theta \rightarrow {\mathbb R}_+$.
+In this section, we apply the proposed RMFNN algorithm to four numerical examples.
+The first one provides a focused numerical justification for the residual formulation present in the RMFNN algorithm, and the remaining examples comprise parametric ODE/PDE problems, of which the latter two are borrowed from \cite{MFNN_Motamed:20}.
+In all problems, the parameters are represented by a $d$-dimensional random vector $\bm{\theta} \in \Theta \subset {\mathbb R}^{d}$, with a known and bounded joint PDF, $\pi: \Theta \rightarrow {\mathbb R}_+$.
 For each parametric problem, we consider a desired output quantity $Q: \Theta \rightarrow {\mathbb R}$, being a functional of the ODE/PDE solution.
-Our main goal is to compute an accurate and efficient surrogate for $Q$, denoted by $Q_{DNN}$, given by \eqref{predicted_QDNN}.
+Our goal is to compute an accurate and efficient surrogate for $Q$, denoted by $Q_{DNN}$, given by \eqref{predicted_QDNN}.
 We will measure the approximation error using the weighted $L^2$-norm, as defined in \eqref{total_error} with $p=2$.
 We approximate the error by sample averaging, using $N_{\varepsilon}$ independent samples $\{ \bm{\theta}^{(i)} \}_{i=1}^{N_{\varepsilon}} \in \Theta$ drawn from $\pi(\bm{\theta})$, and record the weighted mean squared error (MSE),

 To facilitate a comparison of our algorithm with that of \cite{MFNN_Motamed:20}, two of our numerical examples involve computing the expectation of $Q$,

 by MC sampling.
 Due to the slow convergence of MC sampling, obtaining an accurate estimation may require a very large number ($N_{\bm{\theta}} \gg 1$) of realizations of $Q$, each of which requires an expensive high-fidelity ODE/PDE solve.
 We will approximate all $N_{\bm{\theta}}$ realizations of $Q$ by the proposed surrogate $Q_{DNN}$, built on far less than $N_{\bm{\theta}}$ number of ODE/PDE solves.
 This is an exemplary setting where we need many evaluations of $Q_{DNN}$.
 To this end, we generate $N_{\bm{\theta}}$ independent samples of $\bm{\theta}$, say $\{ \bm{\theta}^{(i)} \}_{i=1}^{N_{\bm{\theta}}}$, according to the joint PDF $\pi(\bm{\theta})$ and approximate ${\mathbb E}[Q]$ by the sample mean of its approximated realizations computed by the RMFNN algorithm: